A Marian pilgrimage site on the Austrian Way of St. James

 The high altar with the miraculous image.
 Use the zoom function (magnifying glasses and double magnifying glass symbol)

-In the left tower hang countless votive pictures.
-Very often the Mariahilfbild serves as a model: See for yourself!
+In the left tower countless votive pictures are hanging.
+Very often the Mariahilf picture serves as a model: See for yourself!

 Danube cycle route